 What is your favourite flower?

-Thank you so much to Cappy for all her help in compiling today’s blog post.
-I really enjoyed reading through her answers and love her writing style.
-To see more of Cappy’s beautiful floral designs, please do pop over to the White & Winsome website.
+Thank you so much to Daniella for all your help in compiling today’s blog post.
+If you’d like to see more of her beautiful work, do pop over to the Bottega Fiori website.

-To keep up-to-date with Cappy’s news, here’s where you can find her on social media:
+To keep up-to-date with Daniella’s news, here’s where you can find her on social media: